FelipeLeonardo98/Frontend_CallcenterPG/README.md

 # Frontend_CallcenterPG
+---
-An application created for help me and my squad in our tasks at work - React.js consulting my own API Rest.
-Deploy at Vercel.
+An application created for help me and my squad in our tasks at work - **React.js** consulting my own **API Rest.
+Deploy at Vercel**.